mrbing47/print/README.md

 >> Hello Nathan
 ```

-Here you can also pass the key as nested object.
+Here you can also pass the key as a nested object.

 ```Javascript
 str("{message} {info.name.first}", { message: "Hello", info: { name: {